open-mmlab/mmtracking/docs/en/migration.md

 ### Train

-The training forward of models and heads is performed by calling `loss` function in their classes.
+The training forward of models and heads is performed by calling `loss` function in their respective classes.
 The arguments of `loss` function in models contain a dict of `Tensor` and a list of `TrackDataSample`.

 ### Test

-The test forward of models and heads is performed by calling `predict` function in their classes.
+The test forward of models and heads is performed by calling `predict` function in their respective classes.
 The arguments of `predict` function in models contain a dict of `Tensor` and a list of `TrackDataSample`.

 ## Data